iamsayan/wp-auto-republish/readme.txt

 = Are posts duplicated? =

-No. The date on posts is updated to the current date making a post appear new.
+By default, no. The date on posts is updated to the current date making a post appear new.
 URLs don't change and comments continue to display with the post.
+But in Premium Version, it is posssible to clone posts.

 = Doesn't changing the timestamp affect permalinks that include dates?  =